zksecurity/noname/book/src/rfc/const_generic_fn.md

 }
 ```

-That is because the type checker doesn't know the actual value of `len`, which needs to be propasgated from somewhere else.
+That is because the type checker doesn't know the actual value of `len`, which needs to be propagated when computing the `Expr` during circuit generation.

-This RFC proposal is to defer the resolution of the actual values for const variables to the circuit generation phase.
-The resolution can be done via propagating the const values from the bottom up.
+This RFC proposal is to defer the resolution of the actual values for the variable sizes of arrays to the circuit generation phase.
+The resolution can be done via propagating the actual sizes from the bottom up.
+This means to store the resolved values in a structured way, so they can be accessible in the computations of `compute_expr`, which is to compute the structured expressions.

-By propagating the const value, it means to store these values in a structured way, so they can be accessible in the computations of `compute_expr`, which is to compute the structured expressions.
-This construction is done from the bottom up.
+The constructions are done from the bottom up.
 For example `houses[1].rooms[2]`, the actual structure of `rooms` is determined by the `ExprKind::ArrayDeclaration` first, and then is embedded in the `houses` as a field.

 Thus, instead of resolving the size through the `size_of` of a type, it needs to know the inner structure behind a `VarOrRef` to resolve the actual size.
-The problem is `VarOrRef` doesn't retain the inner structure that was determined from the bottom up constructions.
+The problem is `VarOrRef` doesn't retain the inner structure when it is constructed from the bottom up.
 When it comes to the computation of the `Expr::ArrayAccess`, neither `VarOrRef` itself or the use of `size_of` of the type can provide the actual size of the array for checking the bounds.

 ### Introduce `ComputedExpr`

-With the const variable as array size, we need to propagate its value during circuit generation to check if the access is within the bounds of the array.
-So we need a way to retain structure information of a variable that is currently represented by `VarOrRef`.
+With a constant variable as array size, we need to propagate its value during circuit generation to check if the access is within the bounds of the array.

-We can add a new layer to the `VarOrRef` to keep track of the structure of the data.
-It is called `ComputedExpr`, as it is computed from `compute_expr` function, which resolves and passing around the values (`cvars`) via the `Expr`.
-The key difference from `VarOrRef` is `ComputedExpr` retains the structure of the underlying variables.
+We can replace the `VarOrRef` with a new struct that can keep track of the structure after it is constructed by `computed_expr`.
+It is called `ComputedExpr`, as it is a result of `compute_expr` function, which resolves and passes around the underlying values (`cvars`) via the `Expr`.
+The key difference from `VarOrRef` is that `ComputedExpr` retains the structure of the underlying variables, while they both represent a list of underlying `cvars`.

 `ComputedExpr` enables the field / array access to determine the structure of the value with actual size of the targeted access.
 For example, when we are accessing `houses[1].rooms[2]`, it can check if the access is within the bounds of `houses` and `rooms`, by checking the structure and size of a targeted `ComputedExpr`.

-In a sense, `ComputedExpr` can be seen as an resolved `Expr` with const variables replaced with actual values.
+In a sense, `ComputedExpr` can be seen as an resolved `Expr` with constant variables replaced with actual values.

 ### Defintion of `ComputedExpr`
 Here are the definitions of `ComputedExpr` and `ComputedExprKind`.
 The `ComputedExprKind` holds structural information built from underlying variables `cvars`.